 15 advantages of a usability audit you have never heard of

-Obviously, a usability audit is not only an assessment and guidance for your site but also some great bonuses you can get as a result.
-By reformatting your resource, you can both achieve top search results and attract additional traffic, but most importantly you can increase sales and turn potential buyers into customers.
+Obviously, usability testing is an assessment and guidance for your site and some great bonuses you can get as a result.
+By reformatting your resource, you can both achieve top search results and attract additional traffic, but most importantly, you can increase sales and turn potential buyers into customers.
 We have completed a list of the benefits of usability testing you can get after making the changes.

 - Competitive edge

 By improving usability, you make your website more preferred by potential customers.
 When a web resource is easy to use, visitors immediately find what they need and become customers.
 You leave your competitors far behind.
 Note that you should change your website or online store only after usability testing is done.
 If you implement all recommendations step by step, test them, monitor and record indicators, you will get great results really soon.

 A proper display of your website on all devices is extremely important.
 In fact, regardless of who your potential buyer is, a businessman or a stylish girl, they use different devices, browse on smartphones or tablets and buy accordingly.
 So why should we neglect this?
 The analysis of technical components will help to detect problems with responsive versions and, of course, fix everything.
 For example, take a look at the screenshot of the feedback popup which isn’t fully displayed

 And in a horizontal mode, menus are overlapping

 Download speed takes second place after the responsiveness since customers don’t like waiting (this already should be taken as given).
 So you must work to improve the speed and strive to make your website as fast as possible.
 Delete photos and videos that overload your website and unnecessary pages, filters, or non-informative blocks.
 For example, you can remove extra elements from the pages of a mobile version since they slow it down